NEW VA FINAL RULE FOR RATING MENTAL DISABILITIES

 The change to the DSM-5 rather than the DSM-IV does not change how the VA evaluates or rates mental disorders.
 In addition, no mental disorders were removed from the DSM-5, even though some disabilities have been renamed, re-categorized, or consolidated into other diagnosis.
 All mental disorders currently rated by the VA are still available.
 The rule simply updates the terminology to coincide with terminology used in the DSM-5.

-If you are a veteran who suffers from a mental disorder and needs help navigating the VA disability appeal process, call the experienced veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law at 251-343-1111 today for a free case evaluation.
-The disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law help veterans throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana with regard to establishing service connection for claimed conditions, establishing entitlement to higher compensation ratings, and establishing entitlement to total individual unemployability.
+If you are a veteran who suffers from a mental disorder and needs help navigating the VA disability appeal process, call the experienced veterans’ disability attorneys at Gardberg & Kemmerly, P.C. at 251-343-1111 today for a free case evaluation.
+The disability attorneys at Gardberg & Kemmerly, P.C. help veterans throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana with regard to establishing service connection for claimed conditions, establishing entitlement to higher compensation ratings, and establishing entitlement to total individual unemployability.